itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 You can find more details about navbar react-component [here](https://react-bootstrap.netlify.app/docs/components/navbar/).

 We are going to create a another file in the `components` directory called `NavBar.tsx`.
 We are using a uppercase "B" here

+We need to show different content in the Navbar depending on whether the User is logged in or logged out.

+If we are logged out we need to show a signup and a login And if we are logged in we need to show the username and the logged out button.

+We can extract them to separate files to better organization.
+We can create two new files in the `components` directory called `NavBarLoggedInView.tsx` and `NavBarLoggedOutView.tsx`.